stevencorona/opcache-json/README.md

 > **Hint:** If you have a multi-server or multi-worker environment (hint: most of us do), you probably want to add your server hostname and PHP PID to the key namespace.

+## How to run this in production

+The obvious, but less than elegant, way might be embed this library into your application and create an endpoint.
+Workable, but not so clean.

+An interesting alternative:

 ## JSON Output
 The JSON output is easy to ready and can be exposed as an internal HTTP endpoint, which can be consumed by human eyes or a monitoring systems.
 It's pretty straightforward— the output looks like this</p>